tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 date: '2021-04-22T10:00:00.000Z'
 draft: true
 author: Jeff See
-last_edited: '2021-04-28T13:33:51.951Z'
+last_edited: '2021-04-29T11:33:49.496Z'
 ---
+Today we want to introduce you to the Tina GraphQL gateway that brings reliability to Git-based content management.
+It's an essential piece to provide a robust structured content, while your content remains fully portable.

+## Current limitations

 Using the filesystem for website content has been a mainstay of the web development ecosystem for years.
 The ability to ship your entire website in one fell swoop and roll anything back with thanks to Git has made this a popular and efficient way to get things done with confidence.

 On the other hand, the open nature of using files for content can lead to headaches.
 Content Management Systems (CMS) have always provided confidence in another way — knowing that your content's shape won't change out from underneath you.
 The scary (and powerful) thing about using the filesystem is that there's no layer to ensure that you're getting the content that you expect.
-It's a trade-off that has many valid use-cases, but just as many footguns.
+It's a trade-off that has many valid use-cases, but just as many foot guns.

-## Let's get real
+## Let's take an example

 We're going to use the [Next.js blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) to demonstrate some of the problems with file-based content and how we hope to solve them.
 If you'd like to follow along you can [fork this repository](https://github.com/tinacms/next-blog-starter-graphql) and start with the branch called [`start`](https://github.com/tinacms/next-blog-starter-graphql/tree/start).
 To skip ahead to the final solution check out the [`add-tina-gql`](https://github.com/tinacms/next-blog-starter-graphql/tree/add-tina-gql) branch.